 Ever since Robert Brown's discovery of the nucleus in 1833 it has been known that the nucleus is surrounded by a membranous structure.
-Today the function of the nuclear membrane, also known as the nuclear envelope, is much better understood.
-The nuclear membrane is a lipid bilayer enclosing the nucleus and physically isolating it from the rest of the cell, which enables separate molecular processes to occur in the nucleus, without interference.
+The nuclear membrane is a lipid bilayer enclosing the nucleus and physically isolating it from the rest of the cell, which enables important molecular processes to occur in the nucleus, without interference from the cytoplasm.
 Example images of proteins localized to the nuclear membrane can be seen in Figure 1.

-Of all human proteins, approximately 270 (1%) have been experimentally shown to localize to the nuclear membrane (Figure 2).
-A Gene Ontology (GO)-based functional enrichment analysis of the nuclear membrane proteins shows enriched terms for biological processes mainly related to structural organization of the nucleus and nucleocytoplasmic transport.
-About 85% (n=229) of the nuclear membrane proteins localize to other cellular compartments in addition to the nuclear membrane, with 32% (n=86) localizing to other nuclear structures.
-The most common additional localizations except the nucleoplasm are the cytosol and vesicles.
+In the Cell Atlas, 277 genes (1% of all protein-coding human genes) have been shown to encode proteins that localize to the nuclear membrane (Figure 2).
+A Gene Ontology (GO)-based functional enrichment analysis of the nuclear membrane proteins shows enrichment of terms for biological processes mainly related to structural organization of the nucleus and nucleocytoplasmic transport.
+About 85% (n=236) of the nuclear membrane proteins localize to other cellular compartments in addition to the nuclear membrane, with 30% (n=82) also localizing to other substructures within the nuclear meta compartment.
+The most common additional localization except for the nucleoplasm is vesicles.

 Figure 1.
 Examples of proteins localized to the nuclear membrane.
 TPR is part of the nuclear pore complex required in nuclear trafficking, and is specifically involved in nuclear export of mRNAs (detected in A-431 cells).
 LMNB1 is a part of the nuclear lamina, and is a type of intermediate filament protein (detected in MCF7 cells).
 SUN2 is known to be part of the LINC protein complexes that enables connection of the cytoskeleton to the nuclear membrane (detected in A-431 cells).